fwilleke80/com_audioarchive/README.md

 1. Open the Joomla menu manager.
 2. Create a new menu item.
 3. Choose **Audio Archive → Audio Archive** as the menu-item type.
-4. Configure its category or tag restrictions, filters, columns, ordering, pagination, clip-detail settings, and download policy.
+4. Configure its optional introductory text, category or tag restrictions, filters, columns, ordering, pagination, clip-detail settings, and download policy.
 5. Set the menu item's Joomla access level as required.
 6. Publish the menu item.